Do you use Instagram for your business?

 As you can see, the caption looks smart and doesn’t consist of lots of hashtags.
 That’s because I’ve added the other hashtags as a comment.

-If you use Schedugram, you’ll be able to add a comment with your scheduled posts.
+If you use Schedugram, you’ll be able to add your hashtags in the first comment of your scheduled posts.
 This feature is very helpful and I’m always using it, you should too!

 Takeaway: Enter your hashtags as a comment to keep your caption clean and professional.